manguinm/dataiku-challenge/README.md

 - Decision Tree (I plotted a simple decision tree with a small depth for a nice viz)
 - Random Forest

+### Key metrics:
-The metrics we are most interested in, in this case of unbalanced dataset
+The metrics we are most interested in, in this case of unbalanced dataset, are precision and recall for the 50k+ category, and particularly the recall: we want to make sure we flag accurately all people in this category.

 ### Further steps